MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

   debug, error, verbose, and warning messages.
 You can also control attributes like bolding and underlining.
-It replaces `$Host.PrivateData` as the way to manage colors for formatting rendering. `$Host.PrivateData` continues to exist for backwards compatibility but is not connected to `$PSStyle.Formatting`. `$PSStyle.Formatting` contains the following members:
+It replaces `$Host.PrivateData` as the way to manage colors for formatting rendering. `$Host.PrivateData` continues to exist for backwards compatibility but isn't connected to `$PSStyle.Formatting`. `$PSStyle.Formatting` has the following members:

   - **FormatAccent**
   - **TableHeader**